-Indeed when Jesus was born, an angel appeared to Shepherds and the heavenly hosts announced the Savior’s birth with these words: “Glory to God in the highest, And on earth peace, goodwill toward men!”
-(Luke 2:14)
+Specifically, in Luke 2:14, just as “Silent Night” proclaims, when Jesus was born, an angel appeared to Shepherds and the heavenly hosts announced the Savior’s birth with these words: “Glory to God in the highest, And on earth peace, goodwill toward men!”

 “Glory to God in the highest, and on earth peace among those with whom he is pleased!”